 Check your area's vehicles and buildings for First Aid Kits.
 These kits include a variety of items that can treat minor ailments/injuries and help prevent infection.
 These kits also contain a limited supply of goods that may expire.
 These kits are your responsibility to inspect and keep up-to-date.
 If you need a first aid kit for your vehicle, or you have a kit that needs updating/refilling, contact you department's purchaser to request the needed supplies.

 Yes, Facilities Management requires employees that are injured while working to report the injury to their supervisor on the day of injury.
 The supervisor can assist the injured employee with filling out the proper forms found in the Worker's Compensation Packet.
 Injured employees have the right to decline medical services but can change their mind.
-However, the employee must report the injury and complete the paperwork.
+However, the employee must report the injury and complete the Report Safety Incident on Workday.

 Auto Loss Notice Form